Get our Step 1 Dedicated Period Schedule!

 You have Successfully Subscribed!

 This article is focused on the dedicated study period, which generally varies between 4 and 8 weeks.
-The take home message of this video is that you need to create a schedule and do your best to stick with it.
-Assuming you have a sound study plan, the deciding factor on whether or not you’ll walk away with a score you’re happy with is having the discipline to stick with it.
+Assuming you have a sound study plan, the deciding factor on whether or not you’ll walk away successful is having the discipline to stick with it.

 Scheduling Your Exam

 A quick word on scheduling your test.
 I had a 6 week dedicated period and I took my test 4 and a half weeks in.
 I used the remaining 10 days to go on a cruise.
 When scheduling your test, it’s important to keep three things in consideration.

 First, more time is not always better.
 With time, your knowledge and test score will start plateauing and, at a certain point, start dropping as you burn out.

 Secondly, you want to have a break before starting the grueling journey that is third year.